antoineomond/teaching_uit_2025_gradings/uit-inf-3201/assignment2/checklist-feedback.md

 The implementation works for any image sizes.

 ## parallel
-The design of the parallel solution is presented and explained.
+The design of the parallel solution and how the workload is distributed are presented and explained.
 The parallel solution is using C/C++, MPI and OpenMP.
 The work it parallelises is the filtering of one image.